google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 When niacinamide may not suit a teen

-• the skin is already irritated
+• The skin is already irritated

 If skin becomes red, uncomfortable, or noticeably worse, the best step is usually to simplify the routine and reintroduce products slowly (Boo, 2021).